anthonydb/wx-mail/README.md

 ## Results

-The email text ends up looking like this:
+The email text ends up looking like this (of course, you can customize it):